OpenMS/pyopenms-docs/docs/source/glossary.rst

     peptide-spectrum match
     PSM
-        A method used in :term:`proteomics` to identify proteins from a complex mixture.
-Involves comparing the :term:`mass spectra<mass spectrum>` of peptide fragments generated from a protein sample with a database of predicted :term:`spectra`, in order to identify the protein that produced the observed peptides.
+        A method used in proteomics to identify proteins from a complex mixture.
+Involves comparing the mass spectra of peptide fragments generated from a protein sample with a database of predicted spectra, in order to identify the protein that produced the observed peptides.

-    metabolomics
-        Metabolomics is the study of the small molecules, or metabolites, produced by living organisms.
-It aims to identify and measure the complete set of metabolites in a biological sample and understand how they change in response to various factors.
-Metabolomics can provide insights into disease mechanisms, drug efficacy, and other aspects of human health and biology.

-    mass spectrometer
-        An instrument that measures the mass-to-charge ratio of ions in a sample, producing a :term:`mass spectrum` (see :term:`mass spectrometry`).

     LC-MS
     LCMS